Google

 Frequently Asked Questions

-What is the ABSD impact for a Singapore Citizen purchasing a second residential property at The Antares?
+What is the Additional Buyer's Stamp Duty (ABSD) impact for a Singapore Citizen purchasing The Antares as a second residential property?